 - Back up on a schedule this method allows you to back up your data on a regular basis by specifying your own schedule for backup operations.
-The program will back up your data according to the schedule you specify. - Use nonstop protection this method is much easier to use than backing up on a schedule, but it requires more disk space.
-Your changed data will be backed up automatically every 5 minutes.
-Every data change will be saved and you will be able to recover your data state for any date and time. - Store in online storage (available only when you have selected Files and folders in the previous step) you can purchase safe storage for your data.
+The program will back up your data according to the schedule you specify. - Store in online storage (available only when you have selected Files and folders in the previous step) you can purchase safe storage for your data.
 This safe storage is located on an Acronis remote server which is accessible via the Internet.
 Keeping data in this online storage guarantees that you will be able to recover the data even if your home computer was physically destroyed or stolen.

 After you choose what data to back up and the optimal protection method, the program will display the window from which you will start the backup process.
 This window contains all of the settings for your backup.
 These settings were configured by the program according to the choices you made.
 If you want, you can change them, and set other options.
-After you have made sure that all settings are correct, click the Back up now button (or Start now, if you have chosen nonstop protection) to start the backup operation.
+After you have made sure that all settings are correct, click the Back up now button to start the backup operation.
 After that a new backup box will appear in the My backups list and will show the backup progress.
 When the process is complete, the backup is created.
 Now your data is protected and can be recovered in case of disaster.

-The Acronis True Image Online application will start if you select a backup to online storage.
-After the application starts, login to your Acronis True Image Online account or register a new account.
-To register the account, click the Subscribe to Acronis True Image Online service link.
+The Acronis True Image Home 2011 Netbook Edition Online Backup application will start if you select a backup to online storage.
+After the application starts, login to your Online Backup account or register a new account.
+To register the account, click the Subscribe to Online Backup service link.